-Despite the strain on resources and energy, the holidays are the most wonderful time of year for data-driven eCommerce professionals.
-High traffic and large purchase sizes offer rich customer data for robust analysis.
+Despite the strain on resources and energy, the holidays are the most wonderful time of year for data-driven eCommerce professionals (and the companies that work with them).
+High-volume traffic and large purchase sizes offer rich customer data for robust analysis.

 However, three challenges retailers face during the holiday season (and, in reality, all year round) include: